awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 **Important**
 If you leave **Encryption key** blank, CodeBuild uses the AWS\-managed CMK for Amazon S3 in your AWS account instead\.

 1. Using a cache saves build time because reusable pieces of the build environment are stored in the cache and used across builds\.
-For information about specifying a cache in the build spec file, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+For information about specifying a cache in the buildspec file, see [Buildspec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
 To change information about the cache, expand **Additional configuration**\.
 In **Cache type**, do one of the following:
    + If you previously chose a cache, but do not want to use one now, choose **No cache**\.
    + If you previously chose **No cache** but now want to use one, choose **Amazon S3**, and then do the following:
      + For **Cache bucket**, choose the name of the Amazon S3 bucket where the cache is stored\.